Associate Professor of Law

 Background

-Jonathan Harris writes and speaks on work law, contracts, and equity in workforce development.
-His most recent article, Consumer Law as Work Law, was selected for the 2023 Harvard/Stanford/Yale Junior Faculty Forum.
-His publications have appeared or are forthcoming in the California Law Review, Alabama Law Review, California Law Review Online, Northwestern University Law Review Online, Comparative Labor Law and Policy Journal, and New York City Law Review.
-Professor Harris's 2021 article, Unconscionability in Contracting for Worker Training, sparked a national movement to rein in abusive Training Repayment Agreement Provisions (TRAPs) that require workers to pay large sums to quit.
-He is a grantee of the University of California Student Loan Law Initiative and a senior fellow with the Student Borrower Protection Center, and his writing has been cited by entities like the CFPB and the Senate Banking Committee in their efforts to regulate employer-driven debt.
+Jonathan Harris researches contracts, labor and employment law, and workforce development.
+His most recent article, Consumer Law as Work Law, 112 Calif.
+L. Rev. 1 (2024), was selected for the 2023 Harvard/Stanford/Yale Junior Faculty Forum.
+His publications have appeared or are forthcoming in the Georgetown Law Journal, California Law Review, Alabama Law Review, Comparative Labor Law and Policy Journal, California Law Review Online, Northwestern University Law Review Online, and New York City Law Review.
+Professor Harris's article, Unconscionability in Contracting for Worker Training, brought national attention to Training Repayment Agreement Provisions (TRAPs) that require workers to pay to quit and are used as workarounds to non-competes.
+He is a grantee of the University of California Student Loan Law Initiative and a senior fellow with the Student Borrower Protection Center.
+His writing has been cited by federal entities including the FTC in its rule banning non-competes, the CFPB, and the Senate Banking Committee.
+Major news outlets have quoted Professor Harris, including the New York Times, New York Times Magazine, and Washington Post.

-Professor Harris is the Chair-Elect of the AALS Section on Labor Relations and Employment Law, as well as an executive committee member of the AALS Section on Employment Discrimination Law.
+Professor Harris is the chair of the AALS Section on Labor Relations and Employment Law, as well as an executive committee member of the AALS Section on Employment Discrimination Law.
+He is a co-organizer of the 2024 Michael A. Olivas Writing Institute and a member of the Law & Society Association and the Mexican American Bar Association.
 He previously taught in the Lawyering Program at NYU School of Law.
 Professor Harris clerked for Judge James E. Graves, Jr. of the U.S. Court of Appeals for the Fifth Circuit while teaching at Mississippi College School of Law.
 He began his legal career as a Skadden Fellow, focusing on the intersections of employment and consumer law.
 Prior to that, he was a labor and community organizer.

 Law Review Publications